playnovakin/NOVAKIN.DedicatedServer/README.md

 4) Modify the config file to suit your needs, then Save.
 5) Return back to the folder with the DedicatedServer batch file and run it again.

 The server should now start.
 Make sure to configure your firewall and router for port forwarding!
+(I do 26000 - 28000 TCP and UDP)
 Everytime you run the DedicatedServer batch file it will automatically download any needed updates.

 If you need additional help, contact us on Discord at https://discordapp.com/invite/0j6SAwMNL7uUlmBp